Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Proposed Method

+\textbf{Bi-level Feature Alignment.} On the other hand, building correspondence has quadratic complexity which incurs large memory and computation costs.
+Most existing studies thus work with low-resolution exemplar images (e.g. 64 $\times$ 64 in CoCosNet \cite{zhang2020cocosnet}) which often struggle in generating realistic images with fine texture details.
 In this work, we propose a bi-level alignment strategy via a novel ranking and attention scheme (RAS) that greatly reduces computational costs and allows to build correspondences with high-resolution images as shown in Fig. \ref{im_warp}.
-Instead of building correspondences between features directly, the bi-level alignment strategy builds the correspondences at two levels, including the first level that introduces top-$k$ ranking to generate block-wise ranking matrices dynamically and the second level that achieves dense attention between the features within blocks.
+Instead of building correspondences between features directly, the bi-level alignment strategy builds correspondences at two levels, including the first level that introduces top-$k$ ranking to generate block-wise ranking matrices dynamically and the second level that achieves dense attention between the features within blocks.
 As Fig. \ref{im_stru} shows, $b$ local features are grouped into a block, thus the features of conditional input and exemplar are partitioned into $N$ blocks ($N = L/b$) as denoted by $X = [X_1, \cdots, X_{N}] \in \mathbb{R}^{bd}$ and $Z = [Z_1, \cdots, Z_{N}] \in \mathbb{R}^{bd}$.
 In the first level of top-$k$ ranking, each block feature of the conditional input serves as a query to retrieve top-$k$ block features from the exemplar according to the Cosine similarity between blocks.
-In the second level of local attention, the features in each query block further attends to the features in the top-$k$ retrieved blocks to build up local attention matrices within block features.
-The correspondence between the exemplar and conditional input can thus be built much more efficiently by combine such inter-block ranking and inner-block attention.
+In the second level of local attention, the features in each query block further attends to the features in the top-$k$ retrieved blocks to build up local attention matrices within the block features.
+The correspondence between the exemplar and conditional input can thus be built much more efficiently by combining such inter-block ranking and inner-block attention.